 The Regional Sex Offender Notification Unit (RSONU) is informing the general public of informational matters related to a Tier III (High Risk) Sex Offender.

-Mr. Curtis Bernard Herbert, age 49, has been assessed as a Tier III Offender by the State of Nevada Sex Offender Registry.
-The RSONU has been notified that he will be residing in the 1400 block of North Wells Avenue, and that he is currently unemployed.
+Mr. Curtis Herbert, age 49, has been assessed as a Tier III Offender by the State of Nevada Sex Offender Registry.
+The RSONU has been notified that he will be residing in the 500 block of West 4th Street and that he is not currently.

 Mr. Herbert is in compliance with all Sex Offender laws, and is not wanted by law enforcement.